bdowdell/flask_pyseistuned/README.md

  * Debugger PIN: xxx-xxx-xxx
 ```
 This means that the web app is running!
 Click the link and it will open in your default web browser.

-### 7) Run unit tests
-This project uses the Python unittest package to run automated unit tests.
-To run the tests, run the command after
-setting the environmental variables above:

-`$ flask test`

-If all the tests pass, each test should be followed by "...
-OK" with a final "OK" at the end.